Install key and "yum" repository

 Preview a wide range of VSCode themes for your language at vscodethemes.com

-You can refer my list of VSCode files within the vscode/
+You can refer my list of VSCode files within the vscode/ folder:

-Create the bash script file Open-in-VSCode.sh
+Create the bash script file Open-in-VSCode.sh:

 nano ~/.local/share/nautilus/scripts/Open-in-VSCode.sh